 Set experiments are conducted in the Teaching Laboratory in the first two years.
-The experiments are carried out by students in small teams (normally teams of three).
-The first two terms sees several teams working on the same experiment in parallel, using separate sets of apparatus, with all teams completing that experiment over a two-week cycle.
+The experiments are carried out by students in small teams (normally teams of two or three).
+The first two terms see several teams working on the same experiment in parallel, using separate sets of apparatus, with all teams completing that experiment over a two-week cycle.
 In the first year, these practicals typically run on Thursday and Friday afternoons.
-Some experiments run in Trinity term use equipment, such as electron microscopes, that is too costly to duplicate and will be carried out by the teams in series throughout weeks 1-4 of that term.
+Some experiments run in Trinity term use research equipment, such as electron microscopes, that is too costly to duplicate and will be carried out by the teams in series throughout weeks 1-4 of that term.

-The current Practical Courses Organiser (PCO) is Prof. Sergio Lozano-Perez; he has overall responsibility for the smooth running of the practicals and for applying any penalties such as those incurred for late submission of a report.
+The Practical Courses Organiser (PCO) has overall responsibility for the smooth running of the practicals and for applying any penalties such as those incurred for late submission of a report.
 The Teaching Laboratory is open only in the afternoons.